dwincort/dwincort.github.io/teaching.md

 enjoy very much.
 For that reason, I still keep my statement of teaching philosophy available [here](/data/dwcTeachingStatement.pdf).
 I have spent many years as a teaching assistant for computer science classes, and I have been a private tutor for high school math, chemistry, and physics.

 ## Recent Teaching

-I have taught (and continued to learn!)
-Haskell at my recent jobs, but not in formal settings.
+I taught (and continued to learn!)
+Haskell at previous jobs, but not in formal settings.
 Additionally, I taught some basic computer science and practical Python skills to a friend working in biological sciences, allowing him to write a script for identifying a select agent pathogen, ultimately leading to